Santiago Abascal

-Biography

 Early life

-Abascal was born in Bilbao but grew up in the Province of Álava: his father Santiago Abascal Escuza was a politician and a member of the People's Party, and his grandfather Manuel Abascal Pardo was obliged to be the mayor of Amurrio from 1963 to 1979, during the dictatorship of Franco and Spanish transition to democracy.
-Because of their political work, Abascal's family was routinely threatened by the terrorist group ETA.
+Abascal was born on 14 April 1976 in Bilbao, and grew up in the Province of Álava.
+His father Santiago Abascal Escuza was a politician and a member of the People's Party, and his grandfather Manuel Abascal Pardo was obliged to be the mayor of Amurrio from 1963 to 1979, during the Francoist era and Spanish transition to democracy.
+Because of their political work, Abascal's family was routinely threatened by the terrorist group ETA, which forced him to routinely move around with armed security since he was in his early 20s.